silviot/edx-platform-wiki/Opaque-Keys.md

 ### Key Introspection API

+Note: This API is provided to support back-compatibility in our application.
+In the effort to transition to a fully-opaque world, use of this API is discouraged.
+Particularly, new features should not use this, and efforts should be made to migrate old features off of a dependency on key introspection.

-Because not all of our application can be refactored to treat keys as truly opaque, we have created a key introspection API, `opaque_keys`, that all of our database key abstractions (`Location`s and `Locator`s) support.
+Because not all of our application can be easily refactored to treat keys as truly opaque, we have created a key introspection API, `opaque_keys`, that all of our database key abstractions (`Location`s and `Locator`s) support.

 The purpose of this API is to allow parts of the application to indirectly introspect database keys, which (a) allows the application to get the information it needs, and (b) ensures that all requests for this information funnel through a very small number of functions.
 This way, if we need to change the way that the database stores its data, we can do that behind an abstraction layer, and be confident that the rest of the application won't notice.
 It also means that multiple database key abstractions (`Location`s and `Locators`) can support the same API, so that the rest of the application can treat them as interchangeable, in classic Python duck-typing fashion.